 **This one is a bit iffy though, read below why I have also listed it as a red flag item!

 Phone- You may be able to claim some of your phone bills.
 This depends on the % used for communicating with clients & agencies via phone & email.

-Website/Social media costs- You may be able to claim costs associated with running your social media accounts.
-A good example of this would be if you pay a photographer to take photos for your Instagram or website to help promote yourself or spend money on paid ads.
+Website/Social media costs- You may be able to claim expenses associated with running your social media accounts.
+An excellent example of this would be if you pay a photographer to take photos for your Instagram or website to help promote yourself or spend money on paid ads.

 I should also mention that you should only do write-offs if you are professionally modeling and earning an income from it, not just doing it as a fun hobby.
-You will need actual paychecks form bookings as proof of income, TFP shoots and large amounts of social media followers will not be able to save you if you’re audited!
+You will need actual paychecks from bookings as proof of income.
+TFP shoots and large amounts of social media followers will not be able to save you if you're audited!

-Clothing/shoes – I know I listed this one above, but to me this is a red flag item because it is too hard to argue the need to buy certain items of clothing.
-Even though I know that as a model it is mandatory to have specific clothing items & shoes, convincing the IRS of that need isn’t a guaranteed win.
+Clothing/shoes – I know I listed this one above, but to me, this is a red flag item because it is too hard to argue the need to buy certain clothing items.
+Even though I know that it is mandatory to have specific clothing items & shoes as a model, convincing the IRS of that need isn't a guaranteed win.
 Better safe than sorry!

 Makeup/hair products: Trying to justify writing off purchases of hair and makeup products is a difficult case to make against the IRS if you happen to get audited because this type of expense isn’t just restricted to your modeling business.

 Spa/Grooming services: I don't recommend claiming treatments like a facial, massage, hair removal, manicure, etc. Since many women get these done regularly regardless of their profession, it would be tough to claim these as a business expense.
 The only time I may claim an appointment is if it has been specially requested for a paid job (for example- a spray tan for a swim shoot).
 Again, save the receipts & emails!